 ||Exploitation attempts of the detected vulnerabilities are performed to verify their existence and usually, continue further in order to gain sensitive information.
 The whole procedure is a good simulation of a real-world scenario with an adversary targeting an organization.
 Thus, it provides a thorough view of your security posture.

 There are several regulations and standards that require penetration tests and vulnerability scans to be conducted regularly.
 Organizations regulated by ISO 27001, GDPR, ETSI, Webtrust, PCI DSS, HIPAA and others, usually require annual pentests in conjunction with quarterly vulnerability scanning.
 Make sure you understand what requirements organization is subject to and plan the assessments accordingly.
-SpearIT can also help you with consulting and IT compliance services on the desired regulation or standard.
+SpearIT can also help you with consulting and ISO compliance & consulting services on the desired regulation or standard.

 As a best practice, vulnerability scanning is recommended to be executed quarterly.
 However, based on your product's rate of changes and business criticality, a more frequent schedule should be applied, e.g. monthly.
 Additionally, it is recommended that new systems, devices, or applications that serve as a critical or sensitive component to the organization be scanned before going “live.”
 This allows an organization to verify that the new technology does not negatively impact the current cybersecurity posture of their environment.